 Despite his West Durham roots, Erwin was involved in East Durham affairs as well, by virtue of his involvement with the Durham Cotton Manufacturing Co.
 He donated a lot on Hart St. for the construction of St. Andrews' Episcopal Church.
 In 1934, he offered to donate the park and pool associated with the Durham Cotton Manufacturing Mill to the city for an additional city park facility.

-Erwin Sr.'s son, Jessie Harper Erwin, Jr. converted Sunnyside into apartments in the late 1940s.
+Erwin Sr.'s son, Jessie Harper Erwin, Jr. converted the second floor of Sunnyside into apartments in the late 1940s.
 He removed the original grand staircase from the interior, and removed several of the outbuildings in the backyard.
-I don't know where JH Erwin Sr. lived after that time, but he died in 1962, at 98 years of age.
+JH Erwin Sr. lived on the ground floor until his death in 1962, at 98 years of age.
+His daughter, Mrs. Mary Michie, and her daughter lived with him.
+After his death Mrs. Michie continued to live there until the property was sold along with the Poe-Roberts property about 1970.

 1959 aerial - Sunnyside has the large circular-ish drive in front.